 The Casino at Marina Bay Sands

 The casino was probably the biggest disappointment for us.
 You must line up to get in and show your passport to get in.
 It’s beyond strange.
 No one scans your passport, so it’s almost bizarre.
-They look at it and hand it to you back.
-And, you need to show it to exit.
+They look at it and hand it back to you.
+And, it would be best if you showed it to exit.

 The games are all expensive, even the slots that say 5 cents have a minimum bet.
-In other words, a line might be cent, but you must play ten or twenty per spin — tables, way out of our league.
+In other words, a line might be one cent, but you must play ten or twenty per spin.
+The table cost is way out of our league.